Pages

 Rap Music 2024

 Today, rap is a global force.
 Artists from all over the world are contributing to the genre, and its influence extends beyond music into politics, social movements, and global pop culture.
+It is mind-boggoling incredible to see how something that started in small communities has grown into a worldwide phenomenon.

 Tuesday, December 26, 2017